freesunshine0316/neural-graph-to-seq-mp/README.md

 * AMRs only focus on concepts and their relations, so no function words are included.
 Actually the edge labels serve the role of function words.
 * Inflections are dropped when converting a noun, a verb or named entity into a AMR concept.
 Sometimes a synonym is used instead of the original word.
 This makes more unified AMRs so that each AMR graph can represent more sentences.
 * Relation tags (edge labels) are predefined and are not extracted from text (like the way OpenIE does).
-More details are in the official AMR page [AMR website@ISI](https://amr.isi.edu/download.html).
+More details are in the official AMR page [AMR website@ISI](https://amr.isi.edu/download.html), where you can download the public-available AMR bank: [little prince](https://amr.isi.edu/download/amr-bank-struct-v1.6.txt).
-Also it has the public-available AMR bank: [little prince](https://amr.isi.edu/download/amr-bank-struct-v1.6.txt).
+Try it for fun!

 ## Data precrocessing
 The [data loader](./src_g2s/G2S_data_stream.py) of our model requires simplified AMR graphs where variable tags, sense tags and quotes are removed.
 For example, the following AMR